Scientist. Builder. Systems thinker.

 My background is rooted in rigorous scientific inquiry.
 I earned my B.Sc.
 Honours, M.Sc., and Ph.D. in Microbiology and Immunology at McGill University.
 My doctoral work focused on manipulating the innate and adaptive immune responses to develop novel therapeutic approaches for Aspergillus fumigatus pulmonary infections.
 That work included basic and vaccine-based research into host defense, airway infection, and how immune pathways could be directed toward better protection.

 As my career progressed, I moved into translational molecular biology and antibody-based work across both academic and industry settings.
+I now serve as Chief Development Officer at NETOsys, where I am helping advance NET biology into blood-based diagnostic and translational research tools.
 Today, I also apply that same analytical discipline to practical software, tools, and systems, while immunology, host-pathogen interactions, and molecular biology remain core parts of my background and interests.

 Education Ph.D.
 Microbiology & Immunology, McGill